usnistgov/FCpy/README.md

 # [Out]: 2.14 s ± 78.7 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)
 ```

-Even at a large number of counts where a Gaussian approximation would suffice (e.g., 1000), the calculation speed is not prohibitive:
+Even at a large number of counts where a Gaussian approximation would suffice (e.g., n0 = 1000), the calculation speed is not prohibitive:

 ```python
 %timeit FC.FC_poisson(1000, 0.1, 100, conf= 0.95, useCorrection= False)
 # [Out]: 1.48 s ± 72.8 ms per loop (mean ± std. dev. of 7 runs, 1 loop each)
 ```

+The highly vectorized numpy implementation is very fast, and likely sufficient for most use cases.
+I made a numba implementation (not included in this package), however, the jit compile time far exceeded the time savings for one-off uses.
+Time savings were negligible when calculating up to 100 CIs.

 ## Installation